 The high attenuating crescent sign represents an acute haematoma within either the mural thrombus or the aneurysm wall, especially when detected on unenhanced CT scans.
 It is a specific sign of impending abdominal aortic aneurysm (AAA) rupture or so-called contained rupture.

 The walls of arteries and veins are composed of endothelial cells, smooth muscle cells and extracellular matrix (including collagen and elastin).
 These are arranged into three concentric layers: intima, media and adventitia.

-The Hoffman-Rigler sign is a sign of left ventricular enlargement where an approximation of the distance between the inferior vena cava (IVC) and left ventricle is used.
+The Hoffman-Rigler sign is a sign of left ventricular enlargement inferred from the distance between the inferior vena cava (IVC) and left ventricle (LV).

 On a lateral chest radiograph, if the distance between the left ventricular border and the posterior border of IVC e...

 Hughes-Stovin syndrome (HSS) is a vasculitis that predominantly affects large vessels.
 The disease bears some resemblance to Behcet disease.

 It predominantly occurs predominantly between the 2nd to 4th decades.
 There is a recognised male predilection.